#1 hospital in DFW, 6th year in a row.

-For the fifth consecutive year, U.S. News & World Report has named UT Southwestern Medical Center the #1 hospital in Dallas-Fort Worth.
-And 10 of our specialties and 14 procedures or conditions are ranked or highly rated.
+For the sixth consecutive year, U.S. News & World Report has named UT Southwestern Medical Center the #1 hospital in Dallas-Fort Worth.
+And 10 of our specialties and 17 procedures or conditions are ranked or highly rated.

 William P. Clements Jr. University Hospital brings together the knowledge, expertise, research, and innovation of a world-class medical institution into one remarkable facility — with the patient at the center of it all.